 Twenty proposals will be selected from among the submissions for the Research Poster Forum.
-Successful applicants will be contacted by March 2nd.
-To help prepare for the Forum, students will be invited to participate in a mandatory research skills and poster workshop on either March 5th or 6th.
+Successful applicants will be contacted in early March.
+To help prepare for the Forum, students will be invited to participate in a mandatory research skills and poster workshop prior to the Forum.

 Students are also encouraged to work with their liaison librarians.

 Cash prizes of $1000, $500 and $250 will be awarded to first, second and third place winners, who will also be invited to have a digital version of their poster available in TSpace.